 Fraudsters have been known to contact people about fake business opportunities.

-Often they'll ask for an employee or partner that will help them sell expensive items, say, a laptop.
-They might even say they that they found the victim through eBay's Trading Assistant Program.
+Often, they'll ask for an employee or partner that will help them sell expensive items, like a laptop.

 The job advert will be looking for people to list items for sale on eBay or on your own website, using money from orders to pay the supplier.